LinuBau/Fictional-ERP-System/README.md

     Password:`Whateveryouwant`
 - Java Swing-based graphical user interface
 - Load song data from a CSV file
-- Abale to Change Langues at Run Time
+- Able to change languages at runtime
-- Change Catalog to See the Delevopmnt of Data
+- Change catalog to see the development of data
 - Create invoices linked to customers and songs
 - Export invoices as TXT files